-PHOENIX — Arizona's voter registration numbers are down by nearly 11,500 since the last report in January.
+PHOENIX — Arizona's voter registration numbers have grown by more than 47,000 since the last report in July.

-The Secretary of State's Office says the state has more than 3.23 million registered voters as of April 1.
+The Secretary of State's Office announced Wednesday that the state now has more than 3.29 million registered voters.

-Her office says 36 percent of current registered voters around Arizona are Republicans, 28 percent are Democrats and 36 percent are independents or have not designated a party preference.
+Her office says 34 percent of current registered voters in Arizona are Republicans, 28 percent are Democrats and 37 percent are independents who have not designated a party preference.

-Libertarians and members of the Green party make up a little less than one percent of the state's total registration.
+Libertarians, Green and Americans Elect party members make up about one percent of the state's total registration.